Non-Invasive Prenatal Testing (NIPT)

 About Our Service

-At the Coombe Hospital we provide a weekly NIPT clinic which is available to all women after 9 weeks of pregnancy.
-We provide both PanoramaÒ and PrenatalsafeÒ tests which are similar but one may be preferable in certain clinical situations.
-For example PrenatalsafeÒ is used in cases of donor egg, while PanoramaÒ is used where a condition known as triploidy is suspected.
-In addition the PanoramaÒ test can be performed from 9 weeks of pregnancy while PrenatalsafeÒ can be used after 10 weeks.
+At the Coombe Hospital, we provide a weekly NIPT clinic which is available to all women after 9 weeks of pregnancy.
+We provide both Panorama and Prenatalsafe tests which are similar but one may be preferable in certain clinical situations.
+For example Prenatalsafe is used in cases of a donor egg, while Panorama is used where a condition known as triploidy is suspected.
+In addition the Panorama test can be performed from 9 weeks of pregnancy, while Prenatalsafe can be used after 10 weeks.
 Neither are suitable in the case of a ‘vanishing twin’.

 At the clinic a midwife explains the test, answers any questions and takes consent.
 The blood test is taken by our phlebotomist and then an ultrasound is performed by a fetal medicine consultant.
 The ultrasound scan is performed to confirm that the dates are accurate, that the fetus is healthy and to confirm or check for multiple pregnancy.

 The test results are available within 10 working days and the midwives or consultant will contact the mother with the result.
 Follow up is scheduled if required.
-In some cases a result will not be possible due to a smaller amount of fetal DNA in the sample.
+In some cases a result will not be possible due to a smaller amount of foetal DNA in the sample.
 This is more common in early pregnancy or where there is increased maternal weight.
 In this event a repeat blood test will be performed at no extra cost.
-For most patients, this repeat sample will provide a result.
-However, in 1% of cases overall a result will not be possible.

 Email: prenatalscreening@coombe.ie